greencloudcomputing/docs/docs/guide/errors.md

 </cliWindow>

-To fix this simply run the command `gccli fx deploy` and wait for the function to build and deploy into GreenCloud.
+To fix this simply run the command `gccli fx deploy` and wait for the Function to build and deploy into GreenCloud.

-Once it has completed you can now invoke your function in the cloud!
+Once it has completed you can now invoke your Function in the cloud!

 ***
 ### NO_QUOTA_AVAILABLE

-When you see this message it means that you have used up all of the calls you have purchased in your Green Cloud account.
+When you see this message it means that you have used up all of the calls you have purchased in your GreenCloud account.
 There are several options that you can follow at this point but all of them require you to purchase some more calls via the GreenCloud bundles options.

 Consider the number of calls you are making and the best plan that suits your needs.
 See [here](https://www.greencloudcomouting.io#pricing) for more information on our pricing.

 Also it is worth considering looking at the settings page in the Account section of the dashboard.
-We can handle automatic renew and email alerst when quota is running low.
+We can handle automatic renew and email alerts when your quota is running low.

 ***
 ### NEEDS_UPGRADE

-We work hard to ensure Green Cloud is running on the latest versions of software.
+We work hard to ensure GreenCloud is running on the latest versions of software.
 As such, we perform a lot of checks and you will see this message when there has been an update to the CLI tool.

 <cliWindow>